• Home

 Some other key differences include:

-Flexibility: Month-to-month leases allow either party to terminate the agreement with proper notice, making them more flexible than long-term fixed leases.
+Flexibility: Month-to-month leases allow either party to terminate the agreement with proper notice, making them more flexible than long-term lease agreements.

-Rent Changes: Landlords can increase the rent of their rental property with proper notice on a month-to-month lease but not on a fixed-term lease during the period.
+Rent Changes: Landlords can increase the rent of their rental property with proper notice on a month-to-month agreement but not on a fixed-term lease during the period.

 Security: Fixed-term leases provide more security for landlords and tenants who know precisely when the agreement will end.
 Month-to-month does not guarantee occupancy for a certain period.